kradriany/formlabs-mcp/README.md

 python3 -m pip install -e web-api/lib
 ```

 Now test the installation by running an example.
-The example expects that a PreFormServer executable has been downloaded, extracted, and placed in the folder where you are going to run the demo ([`/python`](/python)).
+The example expects that a PreFormServer executable has been downloaded, extracted, and placed in the folder where you are going to run the demo.

 ```
 # Activate virtual environment, if you haven't already